dtm2451/dittoSeq/README.md

 ### Demuxlet Tools

-Included in this package are a set of functions to facilitate Mux-seq applications.
+Included in this package currently are a set of functions to facilitate Mux-seq applications.
 For information about how to use these tools, see the [Demuxlet section down below](#demuxlet-tools).
 For more information on Demuxlet and Mux-sequencing, see the [Demuxlet GitHub Page](https://github.com/statgen/demuxlet).
 (Impetus: Many Mux-seq experiments will involve generating the side-by-side bulk and single-cell RNAseq data like the rest of the package is built for.)

 ## Installation: